 There are many types of motorcycle accidents that lead to injury or death, as well as to claims for compensation when the recklessness or negligence of other drivers causes those accidents.

-At Bloom Legal, our New Orleans motorcycle accident and injury lawyers know how devastating it can be after a motorcycle accident, with lost wages, lengthy and expensive medical treatment, and the pain and lack of mobility that can make every day a painful challenge.
+At Bloom Legal, our New Orleans motorcycle accident attorneys know how devastating it can be after a motorcycle accident, with lost wages, lengthy and expensive medical treatment, and the pain and lack of mobility that can make every day a painful challenge.
 We respect bikers and fight tirelessly to get them the resources and compensation that can get them back on their feet and back on their bikes.

 Types of Motorcycle Accidents